practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

 process is one of the ideals of agile software development, and prototype-based systems seem to encourage it.

-That said, the way we jammed prototypes into a class-based language here is obviously a horrendous hack.
-Please don't ever use this in a production system.
+Of course, the way we jammed prototypes into a class-based language here is a horrendous hack: please don't use it in a production system!
-But the experience of writing code in a prototyped style can be educational.
+But the experience of writing code in a prototyped style can teach us a lot.
 We can use what we've learned to influence our daily coding.
 We might prototype (heh) a system's design by writing one-off objects at first, adding methods to their singleton classes.
 Then, as patterns of interaction emerge, we might capture the design using